 - Not picking up, moving, or deleting your table while a game is running.
 Shut down your game using the steps above before doing so.

 Your table is definitely broken, but don’t worry!
 Each mesh table now acts as a rezzer, meaning that it can rez any game that you own.
-This means that the mesh tables are composed of two objects – the table itself, and the game rezzer.
-If you have an active game going, and you pick up, move, or delete the table, you will disconnect the table and rezzer.
+This means that the mesh tables are composed of two objects – the table itself, and the game elements that are rezzed on top.
+You can find a visual illustration of these two components here.
+If you have an active game going, and you pick up, move, or delete one of the objects described above, you will disconnect the table from the game elements.
 There are a few different ways to fix this.

-- If the table is still rezzed out, delete any floating game components.
+- If the table is still rezzed out, delete any floating game elements.
 Then click and hold on your table, select "Games," and select "None."
 Then try starting a fresh game.

 When more than one object gets returned from a parcel at the same time, Second Life does not send them back to your inventory as individual objects.
 Instead, it will lump them all together into a single bundle.
 This bundle will appear in your Lost and Found folder as one inventory item, even if there are 5, 10 or 100 objects actually inside of it.
 The bundle will only show the name of the first item in the bundle while it is in your inventory.
 To see what else is inside this bundle, you will have to rez it out.
 We recommend finding a sandbox to do this in, to make sure that there are enough prims available for whatever happens to be inside the bundle.
 Some additional things to look out for: